abbychau/multiqueue2/Readme.md

 This version tries to fix these.
 By default, it is now using a condvar block.
 For `_fut_` async channels, all items are parked quickly without initial spin locks.

 The use of this queue is virtually lockless but technically and strictly speaking not.
-There are three kind of locks:
+There are three kinds of lock:
 1. Spin with `std::thread::yield_now`
 2. Busy Spin
 3. Condvar blocking